niall-m/Udemy/microservices/notes.md

 - create a [charge object](https://stripe.com/docs/api/charges)
   - NB: _amount_ property is in smallest denomination of currency (e.g. cents in USD)
     - must multiply price by 100 to convert to dollars
+- for react modal, use [react stripe checkout](https://www.npmjs.com/package/react-stripe-checkout)
+  - basically inject like a react component
+  - required: strip key and callback fn to token prop that
+    - invoked whenever user submits payment and receives token back